Vorticode/solarite/docs/index.md

 document.body.append(new MyComponent());
 ```

-If you do wrap the components html in its tag, that tag name must exactly match the tag name passed to `customElements.define()`.
+If you do wrap the web component's html in its tag, that tag name must exactly match the tag name passed to `customElements.define()`.

-Note that by default, expressions will be rendered as text, with escaped html entities.
+Note that by default, `r()` will render expressions as text, with escaped html entities.
 To render as html, wrap a variable in the `r()` function:

 ```javascript
 import {r} from './dist/Solarite.js';